ev-freaks/docker-mongodb-s3-backup/README.md

 ## Usage

-Execute this image using an "action" parameter, followed by a list of collections to be processed.
+Execute this image using an "action" parameter, followed by a list of collections to be processed (leave empty to process all available collections in the database).

 Currently, the only supported action name is `backup`.